-Story excerpts for review:
+Story Excerpts for Review:

 Sarah and Mark go to Los Angeles on a Harley.

-Marceline and Romeo each find Love.
+Marceline and her brother Rôméo find Love.

 Pre-publication contact e-mail: